Major market study into banking

 Robertson said the four big Australian-owned banks made up around 85 per cent of the mortgage and other lending market, and held a 90 per cent share of total bank deposits.
 Loans by smaller lenders were growing, but small in comparison.

-Asked at Parliament about the pre-election timing of the inquiry, he said today: “I don’t indulge cynics.”
+Asked at Parliament today about the pre-election timing of the inquiry, he replied: “I don’t indulge cynics.”

 People had legitimate questions about bank profits, especially in light of high living costs, he said.